kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

     ResourcePolicy *PodResourcePolicy `json:"resourcePolicy,omitempty" protobuf:"bytes,3,opt,name=resourcePolicy"`

-+   // Scope indicates at what level the recommendations should be calculated and applied.
-+   // By default, the scope is all pods under the controller specified in `TargetRef`.
-Scope
++   // Scope designates a node label key that will used to divide recommendations into groups
++   // based on the corresponding value of the label.
+For instance, setting this
-+   // may also be set to "node" when the TargetRef is a DaemonSet, to apply recommendations
++   // field to `kubernetes.io/hostname` will cause the VPA to create
-+   // independently to the pod scheduled to each node under the DaemonSet.
++   // independent recommentations for each pod or set of pods scheduled to a
-+   // +kubebuilder:validation:Enum=;node
++   // node with a different hostname.
++   // When the scope is empty, the referenced label does not exist on any node,
++   // or the node label has the same value on all of the nodes in the cluster
++   // there will be one common recommendation for all pods under the TargetRef.
-+   Scope VPAScope `json:"scope,omitzero" protobuf:"bytes,4,opt,name=scope"`
++   Scope VPAScope `json:"scope,omitempty" protobuf:"bytes,4,opt,name=scope"`
 }
 ```

-The VPAScope type will allow "Default" and "Node" options: ``` // +enum type
-VPAScope string

-const ( ScopeDefault = "" ScopeNode = "node" ) ```

 An empty string in the scope field maintains existing functionality for the
 VerticalPodAutoscaler.
 The implied scope when the field is left empty is the
 entire TargetRef.
-Making scope a string type keeps the door open for different
-scopes to be supported in the future.
-For instance, although they are not
-supported in Kubernetes natively, several major cloud providers support the
-concept of NodePools.
-If a provider decides to support VPA at the NodePool
-level, they would be able to offer such a feature with minimal modification to
-the canoncial API.

-In addition, validation rules using OpenAPI schema and CEL will be added to the
-API to ensure that Scope is not set to an invalid value.

 When this feature is enabled, the internal representation of the
 VerticalPodAutoscaler will be divided into N objects, where N is the number of
-Nodes with a pod scheduled.
-When the recommendation is produced and exposed on
+unique values for the specified node label key.
+When the recommendation is
-the VerticalPodAutoscaler, the recommendation will include the recommendation
+produced and exposed on the VerticalPodAutoscaler, the recommendation will
-generated for each node.
-Aside from these differences, the mechanics of
+include the recommendation generated for each grouping.
+Aside from these
-VerticalPodAutoscaling will remain fundamentally unchanged.
+differences, the mechanics of VerticalPodAutoscaling will remain fundamentally
+unchanged.

 When using Metrics Server, the VerticalPodAutoscalerCheckpoints will also be
-divided into separate resources, by the node scope.
-When the storage is
+divided into separate resources, by the scope.
+When the storage is Prometheus,
-Prometheus, VerticalPodAutoscalerCheckpoints are not created.
+VerticalPodAutoscalerCheckpoints are not created.

 Internally, the
 [ClusterState](https://github.com/kubernetes/autoscaler/blob/vpa-release-1.3/vertical-pod-autoscaler/pkg/recommender/model/cluster.go#L38-L63)
-will track a separate VPA for each schedulable node of the DaemonSet.
-Nodes that
+will track a separate VPA for each scope grouping.
+Groupings without any pods
-with taints that are not tolerated or that otherwise do not meet the
-nodeSelector criteria for the DaemonSet in the TargetRef will be ignored.
+scheduled will not be tracked.

 ### Test Plan